 What are the different types of proxy servers?

-This question has two very different answers: one is about types of proxy servers, the other is about proxy server protocols.
-Let’s start with the types of proxy servers:
+This question has two very different answers: one is about types of proxy servers, and the other is about proxy server protocols.

-- Web proxy server: acting as a load balancer, it spreads incoming requests over several servers to keep the service up.
-That way, a big influx of requests doesn’t crash the server.
+- Web proxy server: Acting as a load balancer, it spreads incoming requests over several servers to keep the service up.
+That way, a big influx of requests doesn’t crash the server;

-- Suffix proxy: this proxy adds its own suffix to the website’s address to overcome firewall filters… However, modern filters can usually block it.
+- Suffix proxy: this proxy adds its own suffix to the website’s address to overcome firewall filters.
+However, modern filters can usually block it;

 - FTP: File Transfer Protocol proxy is used when you’re uploading data to a server, such as when you upload your pictures to the cloud or add music files to online music services.
-An FTP proxy can offer enhanced security for your uploaded files.
+An FTP proxy can offer enhanced security for your uploaded files;

 Are proxy servers legal?

 Yes, but they should not be used for illegal practices, such as illegally downloading copyrighted material.
-Some uses of proxy servers aren’t allowed under the laws of certain countries.
-However, as long as you stick to the accepted uses of proxies, you can use them completely legally.
+Some types of proxy server use aren’t allowed under the law in certain countries.

 The same goes for VPN use as well.
 Surfshark does not encourage using a VPN in any way that would potentially violate the law or Terms of Service of other service providers.